 Other Cycling Lubricants

 Like chains, every moving part of a bicycle benefits from cleaning, lubrication and corrosion protection.
+For these, we like built-for-cycling lubes like Finish Line or Tri-flow bike lubes.
 However, few parts of a bicycle are as exposed or undergo as much force and motion as chain links, making chain lube less ideal elsewhere on the bike.
 Generally bearings such as headsets, wheel hubs and crank bottom brackets are packed with grease and the subject of a different conversation entirely.
 That leaves cables systems, once ubiquitous but less common in the age of hydraulic brakes and electronic shifting; and small pivot points, found in derailleurs and brakes.
 Each of these systems is designed with a form of lubrication already, such as special low-friction liners.
 If these parts become sticky, they are best replaced.
 However, the right product can sometimes eke extra miles and better performance out of older parts.

 This is where we introduce our old friend WD40 back into the fold.
 It should be noted that WD-40 makes some bike-specific lubes (one is mentioned in our table above) but here we are talking about the general, legendary lubrication product.